 If those same centers were utilizing a hosted platform as either their primary call center platform or as a back-up, they could have easily had their agents login from home and would not have had to experience any days without productivity.

-Handle Your Customer’s Needs
+Handle Customer Needs Faster

 No matter who it is, the agent that takes your customer’s call is the voice of your company.
 If your customer has needs that they are unable to handle, it can lead to frustration.
 A cloud-hosted platform, paired with an IVR system, allows a customer’s call to be routed more efficiently.
 The IVR can route customers to agents that can: support technical issues, help customers make a payment, or make sales calls.
-As soon as a customer calls, an IVR can guide your customer to an agent ready to handle the call.
+As soon as a customer calls, an IVR can guide your customer to an agent ready to handle the request.

 Best of all, managers can notice trends and anticipate the needs of your customers such as: